MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_material_design_three_themes.md

 #### Dark and Light Themes

 Flutter also allows you to define separate themes for dark and light mode.
 You can set the `darkTheme` property of the `MaterialApp` widget.
+Make sure you set the theme's `brightness` property to `Brightness.dark` to indicate that it's a dark theme.

 ```dart
 ThemeData darkTheme = ThemeData(